 The beach is known for endless deserted sands most of the year, although its very good seafront restaurants attract a lot of savvy Lisboetas during summer.
 In fact Alentejo is good for food all round, take a look at our best restaurants in Portugal right now guide to see why.

 - For lux stays: Pousada Castelo de Alcacer do Sal is set in a former Moorish castle just outside Alcácer do Sal.
 All bedrooms are freshly designed and the hotel features a spa.

 - For family stays: Hotel da Barronsinha sits on the edge of the Sado Estuary Natural Reserve, rooms are simple and comfortable and there's a large outdoor swimming pool.

 - For central stays: Alcácer Central Apartments is right in Alcácer do Sal and offers a choice of one bedroom apartments and studios.

 What to do in Comporta

-Visit Melides for horseback riding on the coast and wine tasting.
-Only a 30 minute drive from Comporta.
+While you're in Alentejo head to Melides for horseback riding on the coast and wine tasting, it's only a 30 minute drive from Comporta.

 8. Praia da Bordeira and Praia do Amado, Algarve